pypxe/PyPXE/README.md

 ```

 **WARNING:**
-Neither of these servers are fully compliant.
+None of these servers are fully compliant.
 They work for PXE.
 Any other uses are purely coincidental.
 Use at your own risk.